The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 jdbc:derby://localhost:1527/myDB, jdbc:derby:memory:myDB;create=true

-Derby is an embedded database.
-It can run as a server, based on a file, or live completely in memory.
+Derby is an embedded database that can run as a server, based on a file, or can run completely in memory.
 All of these options are available as listed above.
-You can find more information at the official documentation.

 H2